stalbrec/UHH2-utils/README.md

 ROOT script to save all the run numbers & lumisections in ntuple(s) to JSON.
 Can either accept a filepath (with globbing), or a text file with a list of Ntuple filenames.
 The lumi JSON can then be used with the standard lumilist tools: https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGoodLumiSectionsJSONFile

+### splitAndDumpLumiList.sh

+Script to run dump_lumilist over large lists of files, by dividing into jobs of 1000, and running these in parallel.
+Expects file with list of files to end in .txt, can then use mergeJSON.py to combine the results.

 ### splitGoldenJSONbyRunPeriod.sh

 Download Golden JSON for a chosen year, and split it into individual JSON files for each run period.